DMX512: Secondary data link

 The Singapore Flyer uses wireless DMX to control the lighting on the pods and rim.

-In the 1986 and 1990 standards the use of the second data pair is not defined other than as an ‘optional second data link’.
+In the 1986 and 1990 standards, the use of the second data pair is not defined other than as an ‘optional second data link’.
 Both unidirectional and bidirectional use were envisioned.
 Other proprietary uses have been implemented for these pins.
-Schemes that use voltage outside of the range allowed by EIA485 are disallowed.
+Schemes that use voltage outside of the range allowed by EIA-485 are disallowed.
 Guidance on allowed usage can be found in Annex B of E1.11.
 Current standard practice is to leave the secondary data link pins unused.

 Connectors

 DMX512-A specifies that the connector must be a five-pin XLR connector.

-DMX512-A uses a single pair of conductors, so can be connected using the cheaper 3-pin XLR connectors.
-Some manufacturers made units with three-pin XLR connectors, because of their lower cost.
+DMX512-A uses a single pair of conductors, so it can be connected using the cheaper 3-pin XLR connectors.
+Some manufacturers made units with three-pin XLR connectors because of their lower cost.
 However, as 3-pin XLRs are commonly used for connecting microphones and sound mixing consoles, there is a risk of wrongly connecting DMX512 equipment to microphones and other sound equipment.
 The +48 volt phantom power emitted by mixing consoles could damage DMX512 equipment if connected to it.
 The DMX512 signals emitted by lighting desks can damage microphones and other sound equipment if connected to it.
-As a result, the best practice is to use only 5-pin XLRs for DMX512 signals, to avoid risk of confusion with connectors used for sound signals.
+As a result, the best practice is to use only 5-pin XLRs for DMX512 signals, to avoid the risk of confusion with connectors used for sound signals.